Fundwise Capital Review

 Fundwise can be reached through its website — by email, by phone, or through social media (Facebook, Twitter, LinkedIn, Instagram, and YouTube).

 Though it’s not exactly customer service, Fundwise offers a paid credit counseling service called Fundwise Optimize that can help businesses qualify for more funding.

 Customer reviews of customer service are generally positive.

 Negative Reviews & Complaints

-Fundwise isn’t accredited by the Better Business Bureau, but they currently rate an A+ with the watchdog company.
-Currently, there are 10 complaints on record, all of them closed within the last three years.
+Fundwise isn’t accredited by the Better Business Bureau, but currently rates an A+ with the watchdog company.
+Currently, there are 13 complaints on record, all of them closed within the last three years.
 Here are some of the complaints:

 - Advertising Issues: Many of the complaints revolve around customers believing, or being told, that they would qualify for more funding than they actually were.

 - Difficult To Qualify: With the high credit requirements, many prospective business owners simply won’t qualify.
-And the ones who do could probably get an SBA loan.
+And the ones who do could probably qualify for lower-cost forms of financing, such as an SBA loan.